|Photo courtesy of PEXELS|

-"You're Mother might have to rest for a longer time, if she has tuberculosis of the stomach but if it is cancer, I will discuss it with you further.
-For the meantime, let's do first the operation".
+"Your Mother might have to rest for a long time if she has tuberculosis of the stomach, but if it is cancer, I will discuss it with you further.
+In the meantime, let's do first the operation".

 Margie and I never asked about the possibility of Mommy having cancer.
 As we fired our questions to the doctor, we dodged the topic of cancer.

 The night before Mommy's operation, Margie stayed with her, while I went home because my youngest son DJ had just turned a year old.
 Before sleeping, I lit a candle by my window and started to pray.
 I could barely say anything, my thoughts were racing, I couldn't focus on a proper prayer.
 I asked the Holy Spirit to pray for me, for I cannot form my prayers even in my mind.

 I spent a sleepless night and woke up very early.